-Colette Sheehy serves as the Senior Vice President for Operations, overseeing the functions of the Office of the Architect, Business Operations, Facilities Management, Real Estate and Leasing Services, State Governmental Relations, and the University Building Official.
+Colette serves as the Senior Vice President for Operations and State Government Relations, overseeing the functions of the Office of the Architect, Business Services, Facilities Management, State Government Relations, and the University Building Official.

 She served on the Virginia Association of Management Analysis and Planning Executive Committee between 1990 and 1993; is an active member of Virginia's Council of State Senior Business Officers, serving as Vice President in 1998-1999 and as President from 1999-2000 and from 2013 until 2016; and is a member of the National Association of College and University Business Officers (NACUBO) and of the Society for College and University Planning (SCUP).

-Sheehy has been active in community affairs, serving as a volunteer for the United Way and a board member for the Leadership Charlottesville Alumni Association and the First Presbyterian Church.
-She served on the board of the Virginia Discovery Museum between 2001 and 2007, on the Virginia Retirement System Board of Trustees from 2009 until 2014, and the UVA School of Architecture Foundation Board of Trustees from 2015 to 2017.
-Currently, she serves on the Emily Couric Leadership Forum Board, the UVA Frank Batten School of Leadership and Public Policy Foundation, the Central Virginia Partnership for Economic Development Board of Directors, and the Arts in Western Education (AWE) Board.
+Colette has been active in community affairs, serving as a volunteer for the United Way and a board member for the Leadership Charlottesville Alumni Association and the First Presbyterian Church.
+She served on the board of the Virginia Discovery Museum between 2001 and 2007, on the Central Virginia Partnership for Economic Development Board of Directors from 2005 to 2018, on the Virginia Retirement System Board of Trustees from 2009 until 2014, and the UVA School of Architecture Foundation Board of Trustees from 2015 to 2017.
+She is a former chair and current member of the Emily Couric Leadership Forum Board, and currently serves as a member of the Charlottesville Regional Chamber of Commerce Board of Directors.

-Sheehy is a member of Alpha Chi Omega, and served as the Chapter Advisor for the Zeta Lambda Chapter at UVA from 1997 until 2003.
-The national sorority presented her with the Award of Achievement in 1998.
-In 1995 Sheehy was presented the Woman of Achievement Award from the University of Virginia Women Faculty and Professional Association.
+In 2021, Colette received the University of Virginia Thomas Jefferson Award for Excellence in Service, the highest honor given to members of the UVA staff.
+A member of Alpha Chi Omega, she served as the Chapter Advisor for the Zeta Lambda Chapter at UVA from 1997 until 2003, and the national sorority presented her with the Award of Achievement in 1998.
+In 1995, Colette was presented the Woman of Achievement Award from the University of Virginia Women Faculty and Professional Association.
 In 2000, she received the UVA Greek Outstanding Faculty Member Award.